membraneframework-labs/webrtc-server/examples/simple/README.md

 $ openssl req -newkey rsa:2048 -nodes -keyout priv/certs/key.pem -x509 -days 365 -out priv/certs/certificate.pem
 ```

 Note that this certificate is not validated and thus may cause warnings in browser.
-Custom ip,
-port or other Plug options can be set up in `config/config.exs`.

 To trust self-signed certificate follow instructions below: